FORTH-ModelBasedTracker/MocapNET/README.md

 </br>

-# This is the new MNET3 branch that will hold the new 3D hand pose estimation code until everything is ready to be pulled in the main branch..!
+# This is the new MNET3 branch that will holds the new 3D hand pose estimation code until everything is ready to be pulled in the main branch..!

 # Please be patient as this might take some time, since I need to manually merge a lot of code since both the head of the github repository and the MNET3 code are actually superseeded by my private development snapshot..

 # Long made short there is a lot of work to do to correctly move the code here..

+# If you use the steps in this Readme about OpenPose and you supply --hands to ./MocapNET2CSV you will get the new hand pose estimation functionality, however things are not exactly user friendly right now..

 </br>
 </br>